espi1665/home-depot-poc/README.md

 # Home-Depot-PoC
 Home Depot Scrapper PoC is a CRON serive that runs every morning on Github Actions.
-It scraps data from home depot, checks the price/stock, and updates a google sheet.
+This project scraps data from home depot, checks the price/stock, and updates a google sheet.
 If the price has changed by 20%, this project will send an email alert to the owner.

-This PoC has improved accuracy of fencing bids, and decreased the time to create a bid by 30%.
+This PoC has improved the accuracy of fencing bids and decreased the time to create a bid by 30%.

 The below APIs / References were used to create this PoC
 - [Home Depot Scrapper](https://stevesie.com/apps/home-depot-api)